-Building your own standing desk with a frame is arguably one of the best measures to allow you to build the most comfortable setup.
-They can offer more flexibility than more standard pre-built standing desks, or also any of the best standing desk converters for that matter.
+Building your own standing desk with a frame is arguably one of the best ways to allow you to build the most comfortable and personal setup.
+They can offer more flexibility than standard pre-built standing desks or the best standing desk converters.

-Standing desks frames are integral for those want to build a desk themselves, and in general, while they may be more expensive than pre-builts, people may have specific requirements for what they need in a desk and a building it themselves may be the only way to meet those requirements.
+Although standing desk frames can be more expensive than pre-builts, people may have very specific requirements for what they need in a desk.
+Therefore, building it themselves may be the only way to guarantee those requirements are met.

 We've taken a look at what's available on the market today that aligns with what we think makes an excellent standing desk frame, and selected a number of options based on everything from specs to reviews.

 So, let’s get to it – here are some recommendations for the best standing desk frame out there today.

 - HaiaOjia Dual Motor Electric Standing Desk Frame